Henri-J-Norden/Autosave-images-from-clipboard-OneNote-table-width-fix/README.md

 # Usage:
 1. Install AHK v1.1 (not V1.0, not V2) from https://www.autohotkey.com/
-2. (Optional) Edit options in Clipboard.ahk (global variables at the top of the file)
+2. (Optional) Edit options in Clipboard.ahk (global variables at the top of the file) e.g. with ALL_IMAGES = true and REQUIRE_CTRL = true, the script will place every image as a file into the clipboard, so you can also paste the image as a file into any directory in Explorer, but only when you hold down the Control key.
 3. Run script - you can now use Windows+shift+S to take a screen snip and just paste it into OneNote without messing up your tables!
 If you haven't changed the options (step 2), you will get a tooltip like this if the script is running: ![](https://raw.githubusercontent.com/Henri-J-Norden/OneNote-make-screen-clippings-fit-into-tables/c25a0dea099c63fad0db209c0814f0f5d3181823/Example%20tooltip.png)
 4. (Optional) To make the script run on Windows startup, create a shortcut to the script in the Startup folder (shell:startup).